JunhaoW3/tp/docs/DeveloperGuide.md

 <br>

-The following is a activity diagram for the execution of `rDelete CLIENT_INDEX REMINDER_INDEX`,
+The following is a activity diagram for the execution of `rDelete CLIENT_INDEX REMINDER_INDEX`:

 <puml src="diagrams/add-reminder/AddReminderActivityDiagram.puml" alt="Activity Diagram for the execution of `rDelete CLIENT_INDEX REMINDER_INDEX`"/>